NorthWillov/verbitski.dev/_posts/React-vs-Svelte.md

 ## Svelte

 Many developers who are starting to use this technology are very satisfied.
-They want to keep exploring Svelte's depths and even support the project both financially and by making a contribution to the repository on the Github.
+They want to keep exploring Svelte's depths and even support the project both financially and by making a contribution to the repository on Github.

 But what makes Svelte stand out and make it so unique in the competition?